The FIFTEEN Most Alkaline Foods to Add-In Daily

 It is a question that comes up often.
 It is probably the most asked question in my 16 years of teaching the alkaline diet.
 So many of you who have seen my super comprehensive Acid / Alkaline Foods Chart say ‘thanks for the big list, but…which are the most alkaline foods?”

 So to answer that question, here is a full, in-depth analysis to show you what they are, how to cook with them, and what their evidence-based benefits are.

 What Are the Most Alkaline Foods?

 Before we jump right in, it’s important to know that if you’re following an alkaline diet, then the most alkaline foods as determined by the quantity and spectrum of nutrients that make them alkaline-forming are:

 For each of these fifteen most high alkaline foods you will find below an intro, nutritional content per 1 cup, a number of free alkaline recipes that I’ve created, and also a number of research papers that have been published to validate the benefits stated.

 Of course, this list could go on and on into the hundreds of foods – but I am all about getting the maximum benefit for the minimum effort – so if you just focus on these fifteen foods you’ll be bursting with energy and vitality.

 The Most Alkaline Foods #1.
 Spinach

-ALL leafy greens should be eaten in abundance but spinach is my absolute favorite because it’s easy to buy, easy to use in recipes and salads and is delicious.
+ALL leafy greens should be eaten in abundance, as they are literally the most alkaline foods with the highest micronutrient content, and a high pH level, but spinach is my absolute favorite.
+It is easy to buy, easy to use in recipes and salads, and is delicious.
 Baby spinach or fully grown spinach are nutritional powerhouses and are incredibly alkaline.

 As with all green foods, spinach is rich in chlorophyll (see more about the health benefits of chlorophyll here), a potent alkaliser and blood builder.